-Support coordination, also referred to as case management, is a mandatory service designed to assist recipients in gaining access to necessary waiver and other State Plan services, as well as needed medical, social, educational, housing and other services, regardless of the funding source for these services.
+Support coordination, also referred to as case management, is a mandatory service designed to assist beneficiaries in gaining access to necessary waiver and other State Plan services, as well as needed medical, social, educational, housing, and other services, regardless of the funding source for these services.
 The core elements of support coordination include the following:

-- Intake;
+- 1. Intake;

-- Assessment and Re-assessment;
+- 2. Assessment and re-assessment;

-- Plan of care development and revision;
+- 3. Plan of care (POC) development and revision;

-- Follow-up/Monitoring
+- 4. Follow-up/monitoring;

-- Critical incident management; and
+- 5. Critical incident management; and

-- Transition/discharge and closure.
+- 6. Transition/discharge and closure.

-Support coordination agencies shall also be responsible for assessing, addressing and documenting delivery of services, including remediation of difficulties encountered by recipients in receiving direct services.
+Support coordination agencies shall also be responsible for assessing, addressing, and documenting delivery of services, including remediation of difficulties encountered by beneficiaries in receiving direct services.

-Support coordination agencies shall not refuse to serve, or refuse to continue to serve, any individual who chooses/has chosen their agency unless there is documentation to support an inability to meet the individual's health and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
+Support coordination agencies shall not refuse to serve, or refuse to continue to serve, any individual who chooses/has chosen the agency unless there is documentation to support an inability to meet the individual's health and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
 The Office of Aging and Adult Services (OAAS) must be immediately notified of the circumstances surrounding a refusal to provide/continue to provide services.
 This requirement can only be waived by OAAS.

-Support coordination agencies must establish and maintain effective communication and good working relationships with recipients' service providers.
+Support coordination agencies must establish and maintain effective communication and good working relationships with beneficiary's service providers.

-Recipients must be given information and assistance in directing and managing their services.
-When recipients choose to self-direct their personal assistance services (PAS), support coordinators are to inform recipients about their responsibilities as an employer and compliance with all applicable state and federal laws, rules, policies, and procedures.
+Beneficiaries must be given information and assistance in directing and managing their services.
+When beneficiaries choose to self-direct their personal assistance services (PAS), support coordinators are to inform beneficiaries about their responsibilities as an employer and compliance with all applicable state and federal laws, rules, policies, and procedures.

-Support coordinators shall be available to recipients for on-going support and assistance in these decision-making areas regarding employer responsibilities.
-(See Appendix B for information on accessing the "Community Choices Waiver Self-Direction Employer Handbook".)
+Support coordinators shall be available to beneficiaries for on-going support and assistance in these decision-making areas regarding employer responsibilities.
+(See Appendix B for information on accessing the "Community Choices Waiver Self-Direction Employer Handbook").